 A doctor will ask you questions about how long you’ve had the lump, how fast it’s growing, and any other symptoms.

-In some cases, a physical examination will be enough to diagnosis the lump.
+In some cases, a physical examination will be enough to diagnose the lump.
 This may be the case with cysts, fibroadenoma, and lipoma.
-Many times, other testing is necessary to make a diagnosis.
+However, some require imaging tests like mammograms and ultrasounds.

 Imaging tests